waawal/heroku-buildpack-nginx/README.md

-Heroku buildpack: Java
+Heroku buildpack: NGINX
 =========================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for installing NGINX
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for compiling and running Google PageSpeed on NGINX.

+The example configuration demonstrates how to proxy another web-site.

+The NGINX config file is processed using 'erb' to allow the configuration to access the environment variables that you set in Heroku.

+'erb' is provided on Heroku dynos by default so there is no dependency on Ruby or any other programming language

 Usage
 -----